In this article you will learn how to stream multiple backing tracks using Kontakt.

 Step 5.
 Separating the sounds to different outputs

 You may have noticed that all the instruments in the Kontakt plugin are sending audio out through the first stereo pair of the plugin block.
 But for many purposes, we may need the different instruments to be routed to different audio channels.
 For example, you might want add different effects to the different instruments.
-Or more importantly, one of your instruments might contain a click track, possibly even with vocal prompts, and you do not want that instrument to go to front of house – rather you just want it to go to members of the band.
+Or more importantly, one of your instruments might contain a click track, possibly even with vocal prompts.
+You do not want that instrument to go to front of house – rather you just want it to go to members of the band.

 To accomplish this, we need to arrange for Kontakt to send the output of each instrument to separate pairs of audio output channels.
 Fortunately, there is a very easy way to do this.
 Let’s take a look at the Outputs section of Kontakt.
 (NB, if you don’t see an Outputs section, click on the Window Pane icon and make that Outputs is checked)